 Those suffering from addictions tend to choose shame over guilt.
 They harbour the feeling that they are flawed human beings.

-The key to getting past shame is to accept that to err is to human.
+The key to getting past shame is to accept that to err is to be human.
 Each of us is imperfect.
 Each of us has done things we’re not happy about.
 In fact, the reason we feel bad is that we have done something that went against our values, went against the very things that are important to us.
 We did something that wasn’t who we are.
 If you feel bad about an action or an attitude, this is good evidence that it’s about your behaviour, not about you as a person.

 Ernie Kurtz, an addiction expert, wrote a book with Katherine Ketcham called The Spirituality of Imperfection.
 It’s a fascinating book, which proposes that we not merely accept but embrace the idea that we’re all imperfect.
 Unlike the view that we are defective because we don’t live up to certain standards, the book suggests that embracing imperfection is the way to tap into the spiritual aspects of the human condition.